JakeSteam/blog-programming/_posts/2019-03-04-using-preferencefragment-to-effortlessly-handle-user-settings.md

 ## Configuring your preference UI

 Now that your strings are all prepared, you can create a UI out of them.
 Inside the `/res/xml/` folder, create an XML file to configure your preferences screen.
-I’ve named mine `preferences_ui.xml`.
+I've named mine `preferences_ui.xml`.

 This XML file defines a `PreferenceScreen` root object, and then contains multiple `Preference`, `PreferenceScreen`, or `PreferenceCategory`s.
-Here’s an example of each in action:
+Here's an example of each in action:

 ```
 <PreferenceScreen xmlns:android="http://schemas.android.com/apk/res/android">